In my work as a shaman I have come across many couples trying to conceive and some women who find themselves with an unwanted pregnancy.

 Let the vertebrae in your spine unwind.
 Conscious yawning is a Tibetan Practice that allows bringing a lot of oxygen into the body and helps lubricate the spinal fluid.

-– You don’t need to try to fix them at this time, just provide the soothing your love is capable of providing right now.
+– You don’t need to try to fix them at this time, just provide the soothing that your love is capable of providing right now.

 Breathe and let go.